NicoLeGecko/FileCompare/notes.md

 - Options such as --verbose,
 - Save outputs to a file.

+## Scan a directory (AddToDB)

+- Search hidden files
+- Ignore text files
+- Use streams to read rather than loading everything in memory
+- Read and Hash asynchronously to parralellize work, rather than performing it in sequence

 ## Search for duplicates (SearchForDuplicates)

 - Support a spectrum of file similarity, e.g. hard duplicates vs soft duplicates ('similar' files), by analyzing metadata and actual file contents.